Mike Zunino Player Props: Guardians vs. Red Sox

 Mike Zunino At The Plate

-- Zunino is hitting .245 with seven doubles, a home run and 11 walks.
+- Zunino is hitting .245 with seven doubles, two home runs and 11 walks.

-- Zunino has gotten at least one hit in 41.2% of his games this year (seven of 17), with at least two hits three times (17.6%).
+- Zunino has reached base via a hit in eight games this year (of 18 played), and had multiple hits in three of those games.

-- He has hit a long ball in one of 17 games, and in 1.6% of his plate appearances.
+- He has gone deep in two of 18 games played this season, and in 3.1% of his plate appearances.

-- Zunino has picked up an RBI in two games this season, with multiple runs batted in once.
+- In three games this season, Zunino has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.